 Tip: Keep it sharp.
 Using a honing steel once a week really helps.

-2. A Large Cutting Board
+2. Large Cutting Board

 Photo by Mahoney F from Pexels